juychen/juychen.github.io/docs/3_Nextflow/Nextflow.md

 ---
 # Nextflow

-[Nextflow](https://www.nextflow.io/about-us.html) is free open source software distributed under the Apache 2.0 licence developed by Seqera Labs.
+[Nextflow](https://www.nextflow.io/about-us.html) is free open-source software distributed under the Apache 2.0 license developed by Seqera Labs.
 The software is used by scientists and engineers to write, deploy and share data-intensive, highly scalable, workflows on any infrastructure.

-It help us to define workflows to run a pipeline composed of multiple programmes.
-The reason we appply Nextflow is that it can be applied to workflows in the containers or on a clould computing platform.
+It helps us to define workflows to run a pipeline composed of multiple programs.
+The reason we apply Nextflow is that it can be applied to workflows in the containers or on a cloud computing platform.

 You can refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html) for more information about nextflow syntax and usage.